Call of Duty (video game): Franchise

 Call of Duty spawned numerous spin-offs and sequels, as part of the Call of Duty series.
-Its expansion pack - Call of Duty: United Offensive was developed by Gray Matter Studios and released September 14, 2004.
+Its expansion pack, Call of Duty: United Offensive, was developed by Gray Matter Studios and released September 14, 2004.
 Call of Duty 2 was also developed by Infinity Ward and was released in October 2005.
 Some Call of Duty spinoffs were developed for consoles, such as Call of Duty: Finest Hour by Spark Unlimited and Call of Duty 2: Big Red One by Gray Matter Studios (merged into Treyarch).
 The franchise eventually had over fifteen more sequels and spin offs.

 Ports

-Call of Duty Classic is a downloadable version of Call of Duty for Xbox 360 and PlayStation 3, featuring HD resolutions.
+Call of Duty Classic is a downloadable version of Call of Duty for PlayStation 3 and Xbox 360 featuring HD resolutions.
 Tokens to download the game ahead of its release were sold along with special "Hardened" and "Prestige" editions of Call of Duty: Modern Warfare 2, and the game was publicly released on December 2, 2009.

 IGN rated this version 7.5, citing it as not well adapted to the consoles, as well as criticizing the multiplayer for only supporting up to eight players.